weewx/weewx/docs_src/custom/json-generator.md

 - **A finished year never changes.** It is written once and then skipped forever.
 A station with fourteen years of data rewrites one file per report cycle, not fourteen.
-  The current year is rewritten at most once per `stale_age` (default: the grid resolution — there is nothing new to say before the next slot begins).
+  The current year is rewritten when the data reach into the next grid slot.
+There is nothing new to say before that.
 - **A client fetches only the years it is showing.** Looking at last March costs one file, not the whole record.